Immortalin/Oberon-0-go/README.md

 The code is as faithful a reproduction of the original source as possible.
 The resulting code is not idiomatic Go, but rather Oberon written in Go.

 # Build and Try
 The development is done under Windows using Visual Studio Code.
-With the Go distribution for Windows installed, and the default project folder structure, copy all folders in this repository into <go root>\src.
+With the Go distribution for Windows installed, and the default project folder structure, copy all folders in this repository into <go root>\src\Oberon-0-go.
 Build the project with (no build/make file required):

-    <go root>\bin> go install oc
+    <go root>\src> go install Oberon-0-go\oc

 Run the Oberon-0 compiler with (copy *.m test cases to the \bin folder):